 - Listen to your inner critic.
 Would a kind friend say those words to you?

-I’d love to know what you think of the list, and what your favorite self-care activities are.
+I’d love to know what your favorite self-care activities are.